MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/disaster-recovery.md

 ---
-title: Disaster recovery guidance - Document Intelligence (formerly Form Recognizer)
+title: Disaster recovery guidance - Document Intelligence
 titleSuffix: Azure AI services
 description: Learn how to use the copy model API to back up your Document Intelligence resources.
 author: laujan